Towards classification of codimension 1 foliations on threefolds of general type: Preliminaries

 \begin{definition} Let $f \colon Y \to X$ be a birational morphism and let $\FF$ be a foliation on $X$.
 Then we have an induced foliation $\widetilde\FF = f^{-1}\FF$ on $Y$.
 We express the canonical divisor $K_{\widetilde\FF}$ as where the sum is over all prime $f$-exceptional divisors on $Y$.
 The foliation $\FF$ is said to have {\it canonical (resp., terminal) singularities} if all discrepancies $a(E_i, \FF, X)$ are nonnegative (resp., positive) for any such birational morphism. \end{definition}

 \begin{remark} By property (5) in Proposition \ref{Numprop}, if $\FF$ is a foliation with canonical singularities and $\varphi \colon (\widetilde{X}, \widetilde{\FF}) \to (X, \FF)$ is a birational morphism, then Thus, the class of foliations with canonical singularities is natural to consider in birational geometry.
 A famous theorem of Seidenberg \cite{Sei68} says that any foliation singularity on a smooth surface can be transformed to a \emph{reduced} singularity by a finite number of blow-ups.
 For codimension one foliations in dimension $3$ there is a resolution theorem of Cano \cite{Can04}, in terms of so-called \emph{simple} foliation singularities.
-Both reduced and simple foliation singularities are canonical. \end{remark}
+Both reduced and simple foliation singularities are canonical (see \cite[Fact I.2.4]{McQ08} and \cite[Lemma 2.9]{CS21}, respectively). \end{remark}

 \begin{remark} Unlike canonical ones, terminal foliation singularities form a rather restricted class.
-A result of McQuillan \cite[Corollary I.2.2]{McQ08} says that terminal foliations on (normal $\QQ$-Gorenstein) surfaces are, up to finite cyclic covers, regular foliations on smooth surfaces.
-Thus terminal singularities of codimension one foliations on smooth projective varieties are regular in codimension 2.
+A result of McQuillan \cite[Corollary I.2.2]{McQ08} says that a germ of a normal $\QQ$-Gorenstein surface with a terminal foliation is isomorphic to a finite cyclic quotient of a smooth surface germ with a regular foliation.
 For more details on terminal foliation singularities on threefolds see \cite[Section 5]{SS19}. \end{remark}

 To express the canonical class of an algebraic foliation we recall the notion of ramification (see e.g. \cite[Definition 2.5]{AD19}).

 \begin{definition} Let $f \colon X \dasharrow Y$ be a dominant rational map between normal and $\QQ$-factorial projective varieties.
 Let $Y^{\circ} \subset Y$ be a maximal open subset such that $f^{\circ} = f|_{f^{-1}(Y^{\circ})} \colon f^{-1}(Y^{\circ}) \to Y^{\circ}$ is an equidimensional morphism.
 Define where the sum is over all prime divisors $D$ on $Y^{\circ}$.
 The ramification divisor $R(f)$ of $f$ is defined as the Zariski closure of $R(f)$ in $X$. \end{definition}